sabir-aspose/words-docs-com/en/net/getting-started/why-aspose-words/aspose-words-or-npoi/code-comparison-for-common-features-with-npoi/convert-word-doc-to-other-formats-in-npoi/_index.md

 timestamp: 2024-01-27-14-07-04
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page explains how to convert Word documents to other formats when using NPOI and contrasts the workflow with Aspose.Words capabilities.

+{{% /alert %}}

 ## Microsoft Word - Conversion to Other Formats

 Documents can be converted to other formats using Save As option in File menu.